DHTMLX/docs-suite/docs/combobox/customization.md

 **Related sample**: [Combobox.
 Custom filter](https://snippet.dhtmlx.com/791incm9)

-In the above example a custom filtering function compares an entered value with items of data collection letter by letter, and shows all the words that contain entered letters independent of their order in a word in the popup list.
+In the above example, the custom filtering function compares the value you type with items of the data collection letter by letter.
+The popup list then shows every word that contains the typed letters, regardless of their order.